 What Sets Cryptocurrency Apart from Regular Money?

 Several things that set cryptocurrencies apart from traditional money.
-Understanding these critical differences between conventional currency and cryptocurrency may help you understand the demand for cryptocurrency and how they might benefit you.
+Understanding these critical differences between conventional currency and cryptocurrency may help you understand the demand for cryptocurrency and how it might benefit you.

 - No government involvement